 Restoring Critical Habitat in the Bering Sea

-The NOAA Marine Debris Program and the Sitka Sound Science Center are partnering to remove approximately 106 tons of marine debris from important areas around local communities across the Bering Sea.
-This effort, composed of two separate projects awarded grants in 2013 and 2014, works to empower local communities to address debris issues impacting the local area as well as important habitat, wildlife, and economic resources.
+The NOAA Marine Debris Program and the Sitka Sound Science Center partnered to remove approximately 106 tons of marine debris from important areas around local communities across the Bering Sea.
+This effort, composed of two separate projects awarded grants in 2013 and 2014, worked to empower local communities to address debris issues impacting the local area as well as important habitat, wildlife, and economic resources.

 Type of Project: Community-based Marine Debris Removal Grant